 All membership payments are automatically suspended if a Kieser clinic is required to close for independent training.
 It is important that you consider your physical health at this difficult time and we recommend that you consider other options available to you, such as Assisted Training in the clinic or Telehealth/Teletraining.

 How can I help?

 We have had this question posed by many clients, which has been very humbling.
 Cur clients can continue to support Kieser by attending sessions in whatever way they are able to, whether that be in-clinic Assisted Training sessions or Telehealth sessions.

 Should I still be exercising?

 Exercise is good for your physical health, mental health and immune system.
 We strongly recommend that you continue to exercise safely during this period If you are unsure what options are available or appropriate for you, it might be best to book an assessment with your Physiotherapist or Exercise Physiologist.
-They can initially take you through your training session but also provide recommendations on what your options are in the coming weeks, including Tele-Health sessions.
-If this is of interest call your local centre today - we are still there to answer the phones and help with any queries you may have or, alternatively, you can book Initial Appointments online on our website.
+They can initially take you through your training session but also provide recommendations on what your options are, including Tele-Health sessions.
+If this is of interest call your local centre today - we are always around to answer the phones and help with any queries you may have or, alternatively, you can book Initial Appointments online on our website.